 Slow-Roasted Pork Shoulder with Caribbean Citrus Marinade

 Tender, juicy pork shoulder slow-roasted in a zesty marinade of orange, lime, and island spices, perfect for a festive dinner.
-This caribbean-inspired pork ready in about 340 minutes pairs pork shoulder (bone-in), fresh orange juice, fresh lime juice for a weeknight-friendly dinner that comes together with one pan and minimal cleanup.
-Each serving lands at about 480 calories and feeds 8, so it slots cleanly into a weekly meal plan and pairs well with a quick salad or grain on the side.
+This caribbean-inspired pork ready in about 340 minutes blends pork shoulder (bone-in), fresh orange juice, fresh lime juice into a versatile sauce that lifts everything from grain bowls and roasted vegetables to grilled proteins — a small-batch staple worth keeping in the fridge.
+Each serving lands at about 480 calories and feeds 8, so a small batch covers several meals across the week without taking over the fridge.
 Tap "Plan a meal with the AI" below to drop this recipe into your week and send the ingredients straight to Instacart.
+Nutrition values are approximate, calculated from USDA FoodData Central (fdc.nal.usda.gov) — verify against ingredient labels for any health-driven dietary plan.

 Ingredients